lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 - the value of M (size of the W field),
 - the value of N (size of the FCN field),
 - the value of MAX_WIND_FCN
-- the size and algorithm for the MIC field in the SCHC F/R messages, if different from the default,
+- the size and algorithm for the MIC field,
-- the presence or absence of the DTag field in the SCHC F/R messages, as well as its size if it is present,
+- the size of the DTag field,
 - the value of MAX_ACK_REQUESTS,
 - the expiration time of the Retransmission Timer
 - the expiration time of the Inactivity Timer

-The sender, for each active pair of Rule ID and optional DTag values, MUST maintain
+For each active pair of Rule ID and DTag values, the sender MUST maintain

 - one Attempts counter
 - one Retransmission Timer

-The receiver, for each pair of Rule ID and optional DTag values, MUST maintain
+For each active pair of Rule ID and DTag values, the receiver MUST maintain an Inactivity Timer.

-- one Inactivity Timer

-#### Sender behaviour {#ACK-on-Error-sender}
+#### Sender behavior {#ACK-on-Error-sender}

 At the beginning of the fragmentation of a new SCHC Packet,